 11:15 – 11:45: How to Get “them” to Listen: using Facebook and Twitter to break through the funny cat videos and get your message heard – Jill Farrell, Community Impact Program Manager, Piscataqua Region Estuaries Partnership (PREP) will provide an overview of lessons learned using Twitter and Facebook and what platforms to use and what not to use for each audience.

-11:45 – 12:15: A Lake Association’s Goals and Results with Social Media. – Andrea LaMoreaux, Vice President, NH LAKES Association will discuss what NH LAKES Association works to accomplish with social media, some of their challenges and successes, and how knowing your audience can help.
+11:45 – 12:15: A Lake Association’s Goals and Results with Social Media. – Andrea LaMoreaux, Vice President, NH LAKES Association, will discuss what NH LAKES Association works to accomplish with social media, some of their challenges and successes, and how knowing your audience can help.

 Biographies